Naman-Jain-2256/python-beginner-projects/todo_list/README.md

 --------------------------------------------------

-Choose from the following operation:-
+Choose from the following operations:

 add    : Add a task to the list remove : Remove a task from the list